rtCamp/transcoder/README.md

 1. Transcoder Settings

 ## Changelog ##
+#### 1.0.6 [Sep 12, 2016] ####
+* Fix usage bar style issue
+* Display notice message when user trie to activate the transcoding service on local host
+* Add filters for transcoded media URLs
+* Transcoded thumbnails for videos uploaded from rtMedia plugin will get stored in respective members upload folder

 #### 1.0.5 [Sep 01, 2016] ####
 * Fix backward compatibility for PHP v5.3
 * Delete transcoded files when attachment is deleted